MicrosoftDocs/patterns-practices/patterns-practices/reference/regionbehaviorfactory-constructor-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public RegionBehaviorFactory( IServiceLocator serviceLocator )Public Sub New ( serviceLocator As IServiceLocator )
+public RegionBehaviorFactory( IServiceLocator serviceLocator )Public Sub New ( serviceLocator As IServiceLocator )

 ### Parameters

 serviceLocator
 Type: IServiceLocator
-IServiceLocator used to create the instance of the behavior from its [Type](http://msdn2.microsoft.com/en-us/library/42892f65).
+IServiceLocator used to create the instance of the behavior from its [Type](http://msdn.microsoft.com/en-us/library/42892f65).

 See Also
 --------